IHRA definition of antisemitism: 2004-5 drafting and publication

+The definition added that "such manifestations could also target the state of Israel, conceived as a Jewish collectivity."
+The EUMC illustrated the working definition with eleven examples, saying the list was non-exhaustive and that these might be antisemitic "taking into account the overall context."
+They were presented as two separate groups: the first six examples were introduced as "Contemporary examples of antisemitism in public life, the media, schools, the workplace, and in the religious sphere".
+The remaining five examples were introduced as "Examples of the ways in which antisemitism manifests itself with regard to the state of Israel".
+The second group includes both Holocaust inversion ("Drawing comparisons of contemporary Israeli policy to that of the Nazis") and the application of double standards to Israel, although the definition also says that "criticism of Israel similar to that leveled against any other country cannot be regarded as antisemitic".

 The EUMC working definition was prominently referenced by the OSCE Cordoba conference in June that year.
 According to Lerman, the definition was promoted by the AJC, other American Jewish organizations, national Jewish representative bodies, Jewish defence organizations, the Israeli government, and pro-Israel advocacy groups.
 It was approved by the OSCE and other pan-European organizations.
 According to Lerman, the EUMC working definition was widely criticized and the organization was put under pressure by supporters and critics of the definition.